HSTutida/a_star_algorithm/README.md

 - Select a seventh square that will be yellow
 - Now wait for the program to find the smallest path between blue and yellow square
 - The path will be painted in yellow

+To do:
+- Make a GUI
+- Make a larger grid